 Developmental Coordination Disorder (DCD/Dyspraxia)

-Developmental Coordination Disorder is a condition in which a child struggles with activities that seem easy for others, which require motor skills such as tying their shoes, writing, or catching a ball.
-During playtime, it becomes challenging for them to join the games that require quick movement.
-Even if they understand what to do, their body has difficulty following instructions, which can be challenging.
-It is also known as Dyspraxia.
+Developmental Coordination Disorder also known as dyspraxia is a neurodevelopmental condition in which a child struggles with activities that are easy for others.
+These small activities require motor skills such as tying their shoes, writing or catching a ball.
+It becomes challenging for them to join games that require quick movement.
+Even if they understand what to do, their body has difficulty following instructions which can be challenging.
 DCD/Dyspraxia is a childhood condition that can persist into adulthood.

 Common Signs of Developmental Coordination Disorder